Attorney Andy Birchfield Jr. is directing litigation against Merck &Co. by people who alleged that the painkiller caused heart attacks or strokes.

 “That statement is extremely disturbing.
 Before the drug went on the market, they had clear warning signs expressed by their scientists and their doctors about Vioxx causing an increase in cardiovascular events.
 After the drug went on the market, they had very clear and strong warning signals.
 They had warning signals in the vigor study that showed a two- to fivefold increase in cardiovascular events.
 They had internal studies, the ‘090 study in August 2001, they had the Topol and Cleveland c1inic study that also indicated a significant problem and suggested that a study on the cardiovascular events was mandatory.
 All of those signals went unheeded, and Merck continued a very significant marketing campaign, spending hundreds of millions of dollars in direct-to-consumer advertising.
 Certainly, that is not the course of action of a responsible pharmaceutical company in light of the serious safety concerns.

-Q. If you could depose Gilmartin in civil litigation, how would
+Q. If you could depose Gilmartin in civil litigation, how would you approach that?

 “One of the things that we would certainly do is confront him with the documents that contradict his statements that the first indication of any problem was in September 2004.
 One of the most disturbing facts that clearly contradicts their position that they acted as a responsible pharmaceutical study was that the week after getting an FDA observational study in August 2004 that showed a 315 percent increase in cardiovascular risk, Merck obtained approval from the FDA to market Vioxx to children.